 When performing barbell squats, leg extensions, or any other form of resistance weight training that requires you to bend your knees, don’t lock your knees.
-In other words, avoid fully extending your knees to the point where the upper and lower portions of your legs are completely aligned.
+In other words, avoid fully extending your knees to the point where your legs' upper and lower portions are completely aligned.

-Locking your knees shifts the stress of the weight from your muscles to your knee joints.
+Locking your knees shifts the weight stress from your muscles to your knee joints.
 Therefore, it’s easier to hold a position with your knees locked, but unfortunately, it increases the risk of joint injury.

 5. Joint Protection Supplements

-You can increase your body’s defense against joint injury by taking the right joint supplements.
+Taking the right joint supplements can increase your body’s defense against joint injury.
 Glucosamine is a popular joint supplement because of its ability to rebuild damaged cartilage and lubricate the joints.
-Our bodies produce some glucosamine on their own, but taking a glucosamine supplement ensures your body has a sufficient amount of this amino acid to protect your joints from excessive wear and tear.
+Our bodies produce some glucosamine on their own, but taking a glucosamine supplement ensures your body has enough of this amino acid to protect your joints from excessive wear and tear.

 Another supplement that can lower your risk of joint injury when lifting weights is chondroitin sulfate.
 This chemical occurs naturally in joint cartilage.
-By taking a chondroitin supplement, you’ll encourage your body to rebuild damaged or weak cartilage.
+Taking a chondroitin supplement will encourage your body to rebuild damaged or weak cartilage.

-However, one of the best supplements you can take for overall it’s anti-inflammatory effects is turmeric.
+However, turmeric is one of the best supplements you can take for its anti-inflammatory effects.
 Another great supplement is fish oil.